Shielded Vote

 4. Once 2/3 of the voting power comes back online, the chain continues.

-Preparing in advance, by pre-downloading the binaries and configuring Cosmovisor to swap automatically at the halt height, avoids manual work during the halt.
+Preparing in advance, by pre-downloading the binaries and configuring checksum-required Cosmovisor auto-download, avoids manual work during this and future upgrade halts.

 Important:

-• Never run the same priv_validator_key.json on more than process, to avoid double-signing.
+• Never run the same priv_validator_key.json on more than one process, to avoid double-signing.

 • Ensure that you are aware of how your binary is configured: regular systemd, Cosmovisor or simply running the binary directly.